compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/search.md

 1. Inside this folder, create a file called `_list.csv` (or `_catalog.csv`).
 1. Fill the spreadsheet with the criteria you want, and describe your item.
 1. For each item that belongs to the column `id` of your `_list.csv` (or `_catalog.csv`), add an item inside your search folder (image, pdf, ect...)

+## Download a sample

+A Demo Universe which contains samples for search interfaces is available, [give it a try!](../Demo-Universe.zip) &#x1f604;

 Next : [Sequences : Pre-rendered 360° view (orbital, Compositeur Digital UX format)](sequences.md)